 RELATED: 20 BEST RESTAURANTS IN AUSTIN

-La Barbecue is legendary in the 512, and it’s no secret that they serve some of the best bbq in Austin.
-Come to la Barbecue if you want something traditional and delectable.
+La Barbecue is legendary in the 512, and it’s no secret that they serve some of the best barbecue in Austin.
+Come to La Barbecue if you’re looking for super traditional and delectable Central Texas-style barbecue.
 The brisket will be phenomenal, the pulled pork and ribs are noteworthy, and the sides are a step up from other contenders in town.
 The coleslaw is unique and great on their sandwiches, the potato salad has great flavor (not too mustardy), and the mac and cheese cannot be missed.
 Arrive just before opening to avoid long lines or missing out on your share of the brisket.

 la Barbecue